emmolab/VolumeMaster/VolumeMaster-Linux/readme.txt

 INSTALLATION
 ====================================================================

-1) Download the latest VolumeMaster AppImage.
+1) Clone the repo

+2) cd to VolumeMaster-Linux

+3) Then run the build script:

+    ./build-app-image.sh

 2) Make the AppImage executable: